 We partner with a number of children's development centres, primary schools and after school clubs to provide extracurricular English lessons.
 Our aim is to be role models, but not caregivers to children who are often marginalised by poverty and circumstance.
 There are also opportunities to coach sports such as swimming, football and cricket.

 Alongside the psychiatric facility, you'll work in a number of schools and initiatives for those with specific needs.
 With an average of 26% of inpatients who reside in UK psychiatric facilities displaying overlapping additional needs, like autism or a brain injury, this is most definitely a client group you should become familiar working with.

 These projects are challenging, but will put your knowledge of developmental psychology to good use.
 You can use a combination of physical and mental activities to really unlock the creative potential of these service users.

 These projects take place in the local community and have been requested by local community members.
 You could be running an after school club for kids aged 5 - 18 or running an English class for those aged 9 - 90!
 These projects mean so much that some people walk for miles just to attend.

 For more details, including talks, trips, training, and the four-week placement schedule, get yourself a handy info pack here!

-During your placement you're not a tourist in Sri Lanka, you live there, so we really want you to get stuck in and become part of the community.
-Your homestay, which is home to a lovely Sri Lankan family, will be located in the same rural area where you'll be working, so accommodation is basic, but perfectly comfy and cozy.
-You'll also be sharing the house, and your room, with some of your teammates, so you'll always have plenty of company.
+For the duration of your placement you're not a tourist in Sri Lanka, you live there.
+You'll be sharing a house, room and facilities with some of your teammates and will have the opportunity, through living with a local family, to really get stuck in and become part of the community.
+Your homestay will be located in the same rural area where you'll be working, so accommodation during the week is basic, but perfectly comfy and cozy.

 Breakfast and dinner are also provided during the working week and, trust us, it's YUM.
 Want to know more about where you'll live during your placement?
 Get more info by clicking the button.